chandanhpcic/docs/source/manual/how-tos/haproxy.rst

     If you configure a port that is already in use, the configuration test will be successful but the start of HAProxy will fail silently.
-    Please ensure that the used port is free - especially if the number conflicts with the web configuration of OPNsense.
+    Please ensure that the used port is free - especially if the number conflicts with the web configuration of Reticen8.

 General Settings